sagarp4/enhanced-auth-service/README.md

 #### Step 4. npm run start:dev

 ## Note :

+### 1. No need to connect to mongoDB or run migration script because, this service is connected to my account's free tier atlas.
-#### 1. Also attached the postman collection in drive as well as in repository for this service for ease of usage, you can directly import the collection.
+### 2. Also attached the postman collection in drive as well as in repository for this service for ease of usage, you can directly import the collection.
 [ https://drive.google.com/file/d/1cmphhsAwIHXHdS5SLWmUoxNtY296D9Le/view?usp=sharing ]